WhiteMetagross/RealTimeYOLOObjectTracker/ReadMe.md

       * If the server fails to start with a `FileNotFoundError`, ensure the `osnet_ain_x1_0_imagenet.pth` file is in the correct directory.
   * **Frame Processing Errors**:
       * If the display on the phone freezes or shows errors, check the server's console for messages.
-      * Ensure adequate resources (especially GPU memory) on the laptop for the YOLO and ReID models.
+      * Ensure adequate resources (especially the GPU memory) on the laptop for the YOLO and ReID models.
   * **Low Performance**:
       * For the server, a powerful GPU is crucial for real time performance.
       * Adjust JPEG `encode_param` quality (e.g., 85) in `phone_client.py` to balance visual quality and bandwidth usage.